Mesoscale two-sample testing for networks: Methodological extensions

-While \eqref{posn_ident} makes $\mathcal{H}^{(\mathrm{posn})}_{0,i}$ theoretically testable, any practical test, including the one used in \cite{du21hypothesis}, will depend on the correct specification of $\mathcal{J}$, and validity of the test cannot be guaranteed otherwise.
-On the other hand, the corresponding mesoscale hypothesis based on the node pairs in $\mathcal{S}^{(\mathcal{J})}_i$ is defined in terms of identified parameters, and although it may no longer coincide with the positional null, it will remain a well-defined mesoscale null hypothesis, even when $\mathcal{J}$ is misspecified.
-In summary, while our mesoscale testing methodology does not specifically address the positional null, it can be used to more robustly test closely related hypotheses, written in terms of fully identified model parameters.
+While \eqref{posn_ident} makes $\mathcal{H}^{(\mathrm{posn})}_{0,i}$ testable in principle, any practical test, including the one used in \citesupp{du21hypothesis}, depends on the correct specification of $\mathcal{J}$, and validity of the test cannot be guaranteed otherwise.
+On the other hand, the corresponding mesoscale hypothesis based on the node pairs in $\mathcal{S}^{(\mathcal{J})}_i$ is defined in terms of identified parameters, and although it may no longer coincide with the positional null, it remains a well-defined mesoscale null hypothesis, even when $\mathcal{J}$ is misspecified.
+In summary, while our mesoscale testing methodology does not specifically address the positional null, it can be used to more robustly test closely related hypotheses about fully identified model parameters.